Griffith University is engaged with communities locally, nationally, regionally and internationally on energy efficiency.

 Local community outreach

 At Griffith we engage industry, government, policymakers, practitioners and the broader community to showcase innovations, work with community to promote energy efficiency and ensure access to clean energy, solve industry energy challenges, and build new collaborations that promote affordable and clean energy for all and accelerate our energy transition to a low carbon economy.
-Our research centres, facilitate a suite of activities and events to engage the whole community to inspire behaviour change and political transformation in relation to climate policy, while many of research projects are undertaken directly with community and involve education and outreach.
+Our research centres, facilitate a suite of activities and events to engage the whole community to inspire behaviour change and political transformation in relation to climate policy, while many of our research projects are undertaken directly with community and involve education and outreach.
 At Griffith, we are focused on the transition to renewables and the need for a net-zero environment.

 Our outreach